Leveraging Queue Length and Attention Mechanisms for Enhanced Traffic Signal Control Optimization: Related Work

-Fixed-time control~\cite{fixedtime} usually consists of a pre-timed cycle length, fixed cycle-based phase sequence, and phase split.
-While calculating the cycle length and phase split, the traffic flow is assumed to be uniform during a specific period.
-Actuated control~\cite{sotl2013} decides whether to keep or change the current phase based on the pre-defined rules and real-time traffic data.
-An example rule can be: set the green signal for that phase if the number of approaching vehicles is larger than a threshold.
-Adaptive control ~\cite{scoot2, scats2} decides a set of traffic plans and chooses one that is optimal for the current traffic situation based on traffic volume data from loop sensors.
-Each traffic signal plan includes cycle length, phase split, and offsets.
-This method(such as SCOOT~\cite{scoot2} and SCATS~\cite{scats2}) is wildly deployed in modern cities.
-All the abovementioned methods rely on human-designed traffic signal plans or rules.

-Optimization-based control~\cite{mp2013, mp2015, mp2018} formulates traffic signal control as an optimization problem under a certain traffic flow model and decides the traffic signal according to the observed traffic data.
-Maxpressure~\cite{mp2013} is a typical optimization-based control, and this model usually requires the turn ratio.
+Traditional methods for traffic signal control (TSC) can be broadly categorized into four types: fixed-time control~\cite{fixedtime}, actuated control~\cite{sotl2004,sotl2013}, adaptive control ~\cite{scoot2,scats2}, and optimization-based control~\cite{mp2013,mp2015,mp2018}.
+Fixed-time control~\cite{fixedtime} utilizes pre-timed cycle length, fixed cycle-based phase sequence, and phase split, assuming uniform traffic flow during specific periods.
+Actuated control~\cite{sotl2013} decides whether to maintain or change the current phase based on the pre-defined rules and real-time traffic data, such as setting a green signal for a phase if the number of approaching vehicles exceeds a threshold.
+Self-organizing traffic lights (SOTL)~\cite{sotl2013} is one typical actuated control method.
+Adaptive control ~\cite{scoot2,scats2} selects an optimal traffic plan for the current situation from a set of traffic plans based on traffic volume data from loop sensors.
+Each plan includes cycle length, phase split, and offsets.
+SCOOT~\cite{scoot2} and SCATS~\cite{scats2} are widely used adaptive control methods in modern cities.
+Optimization-based control~\cite{mp2013,mp2015,mp2018} formulates TSC as an optimization problem under a specific traffic flow model, using observed traffic data to make decisions.
+Max Pressure~\cite{mp2013} is a typical optimization-based control method that often requires turn ratio (the proportion of turning vehicles at an intersection).